List of Spring Baking Championship episodes

 This is a list of episodes for Spring Baking Championship.

+The series has been presented by Bobby Deen (seasons 1-2), Ali Khan (seasons 4 and 7), Clinton Kelly (seasons 5-6), Molly Yeh (season 8) and Jesse Palmer (seasons 3, 9-11).
+With the judges Duff Goldman (seasons 1+), Nancy Fuller (seasons 1+), Lorraine Pascal (seasons 1-6) and Kardea Brown (seasons 7+).

 Series overview

 Season 1 (2015)

 There are 8 professional and home bakers competing in a 6-episode baking tournament.
 One person is eliminated every week until the last episode where the final three compete for the grand prize of $50,000.